 Crumpets — Melt 1 heaping tablespoonful of lard; add 2 beaten eggs and 1 1/2 cupfuls Pacific milk.
 Beat well, add 1 teaspoonful salt, 2 teaspoonfuls sugar, 3 teaspoonfuls baking powder sifted with 2 1/2 cupfuls flour.
 Crumpet-rings are larger than muffin-rings.
 Put greased rings on hot greased griddle; fill 2/3 with batter.
 Turn when half done.

 The crumpets cooked up quickly with no yeast to wait for, but I was a little disappointed in the flavour and texture.
 They were delicious, don’t get me wrong, but more like a biscuit crossed with a pancake in texture.
-I think I’ll still to yeast recipes in my quest for the perfect crumpet.
+I think I’ll stick to yeast recipes in my quest for the perfect crumpet.